artsy/artsy.github.io/_posts/2016-11-02-improving-page-speed-with-graphql.markdown

 ## Prior to GraphQL

+In our publishing CMS called [Positron](http://github.com/artsy/positron), we serve a separate API, database, and front-end from the rest of the Artsy stack.
+We're also responsible for the delivery and presentation of the content itself.
+Over the past year we've focused a lot on how the content appears, and now we've opened up time to focus on speed since in the land of content, every second counts.

-Before we went ahead with adding a GraphQL-based endpoint in Positron, I spent about a week and refactoring our current codebase.
+Before we went ahead with adding a GraphQL-based endpoint to Positron, I spent about a week and refactoring our current codebase.
 We refactored our router code to make less fetches, made better use of caching, and moved some below-the-fold rendering into the client side.
 These are important steps towards a faster page, but it doesn't push our technology in a direction that lets us reimagine things.

 ## Speed Issues

-In our publishing CMS called [Positron](http://github.com/artsy/positron), we serve a separate API, database, and front-end from the rest of the Artsy stack.
-We're also responsible for the delivery and presentation of the content itself.
-Over the past year we've focused a lot on how the content appears, and now we've opened up time to focus on speed since in the land of content, every second counts.

 We split the speed problem in two: `Server Response Time` (server-side) and `Document Interactive Time` (client-side).
 We currently use Google Analytics to track these [metrics](https://support.google.com/analytics/answer/2383341?hl=en).
 There are some inaccuracies with GA such as small sampling, geographic noise (countries with different download speeds), and timeouts being counted as zero, but for our initial testing this will suffice for relative measuring.

 ## Enter GraphQL and JoiQL

 Our very own [Craig Spaeth](https://twitter.com/craigspaeth) recently started working on a project called [Mural](https://github.com/muraljs/mural).
 It's a framework for React and GraphQL.
 One library that came out of this project is called [JoiQL](http://github.com/muraljs/joiql).
-It's a The main purpose of JoiQL is to convert [Joi](http://github.com/hapijs/joi) schemas into GraphQL schemas, and vice versa.
+It's a The main purpose of JoiQL is to convert [Joi](http://github.com/hapijs/joi) schemas into GraphQL schemas.

 We already use Joi in Positron so creating a GraphQL-based endpoint was trivial with JoiQL.
 Note that while JoiQL is currently used in production, it's still a beta project!
 Below is an example of how the JoiQL setup works.